 LEARN MORE: How Banks Can Reach Hispanic Consumers

 He says this segment is far better educated than it once was, which provides recessionary protection.
-Over the past decade, ethnic consumers—led by the Hispanic segment—have been seeing an improvement in educational attainment, measured as percentage of high school graduation or as a percentage of college enrollment.
+Over the past decade, ethnic consumers — led by the Hispanic segment have been seeing an improvement in educational attainment, measured as a percentage of high school graduation or as a percentage of college enrollment.
 This means better job qualifications, better salaries, and more protection when facing an economic downturn.